canvas-medical/documentation/collections/_api/patient.md

             type: array[json]
             required: true
             description: >-
                 The identifier of the patient.
 Name is a `required` list of objects.<br><br> One iteration must be marked with `use`: `official`.
-The first object with use=official will determine the patient's first, last, prefix, suffix or middle name.
+The first object with `use`: `official` will determine the patient's first, last, prefix, suffix or middle name.
 The first and last name is required within Canvas.
-If you look at the example: <br><br> • the `family` attribute will populate the patient's last name. <br>• the `given` list will populate the patient's first/middle name.
+For example: <br><br> • the `family` attribute will populate the patient's last name. <br>• the `given` list will populate the patient's first/middle name.
 The first item in the list will be the first name, while if more items in the list exists, it will populate the patient's middle name and be joined together with an empty space. <br>• the `prefix` attribute will be stored within Canvas's database but will not be displayed in the Canvas UI.<br>• the `suffix` attribute will be displayed on the Canvas UI but it will not be editable through the UI. <br><br> The example also demonstrates that Canvas ingests a nickname (preferred name) for the Patient.
 This element is identified by `use = nickname` and the first item in the given list will be the Patient's nickname.
-Canvas can also ingest old names or maiden names using `use = maiden` or use= old.
-These will not show up on the Canvas UI but will be stored by Canvas (and will be returned via a read request).<br><br> In the Canvas UI, each patient will be displayed with first last suffix (nickname).
-You will be able to search for a patient by any of these attributes defined here: first, middle, last, suffix or nickname.<br><br>If there are any other objects defined in the name list they will currently be ignored in Canvas.
+Canvas can also ingest old names or maiden names using `use`: `maiden` or `use`: `old`.
+These will not show up on the Canvas UI but will be stored by Canvas and will be returned via a read request.<br><br> In the Canvas UI, each patient will be displayed as `first-last-suffix (nickname)`.
+Searches can be performed using first, middle, last, suffix or nickname.<br><br>If there are any other objects defined in the name list they will be ignored.
           - name: telecom
             type: array[json]
             required: false